AaronFourie/The-Health-Foundation-Revamp/README.md

 # Chaotic Nature XISD6329
 ---------------------------------------------
-This varsity project is a revamp of the 2022 Health Founddation website
+This varsity project is a revamp of the 2022 Health Foundation website

 Original Health Foundation Website: https://www.thehealthfoundation.org.za/